 Summer is when many people take vacations and enjoy the warm weather.
-But if you are responsible for facility management, you know summer also means unique building conditions to consider.
+But if you are responsible for facility services, you know summer also means unique building conditions to consider.
 Now is the time to prepare and look at performing preventative maintenance to increase the longevity of your critical systems and keep your employees and tenants comfortable, happy, and safe.

 As temperatures begin to rise, it’s important to evaluate and prepare your facility both inside and out.
 Consider the following key areas to assess and preventative maintenance tips that you can follow to ensure your facility is running smoothly this summer.